cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * `description`: Brief description of the meaning of a field or survey item.
 * `question`: Survey item text.
 * `matrix_subquestion`: Subquestion text for a matrix item.
 * `choices`: JSON-formatted map of answer codes and response choice text.
+For example, `"5": "California"` means that responses with the value 5 correspond to the respondent selecting "California".
 * `type`: Survey item format; one of "Matrix" (several questions with the same question stem are displayed together with the same answer choices), "Text" (free text entry), "Multiple Choice" (particpant can select only one answer choice), or "Multiselect" (respondent can select one or more answer choices).
 * `display_logic`: Conditions a respondent has to satisfy to be shown an item.
 For example, this can require a specific answer on a single previous item or a set of previous items, or that a previous item was displayed.
 * `response_option_randomization`: How answer choices are displayed for a given question.
 Answer choice order can be fixed ("none"), reversed ("scale reversal", e.g. for Likert scales) or shuffled ("randomized") between respondents.